Funeral Options in the UK

-As noted above, we work closely with Dignity so we can help arrange a prepaid funeral plan for you, to save you from rising funeral prices, whilst ensuring you still get the funeral you want.
+As noted above, our estate planning team can help arrange a prepaid funeral plan for you, to save you from rising funeral prices, whilst ensuring you still get the funeral you want.

 We can even include your funeral plan in your Will, so your loved ones are aware.